benjholla/LoginSideChannels/README.md

 Usernames can also be enumerated using the different response messages produced by the create user page.

+The binary of this application can be analyzed using [Atlas for Jimple](http://www.ensoftcorp.com/atlas/) using the [AtlasWBP](https://github.com/benjholla/AtlasWBP) plugin frontend.

 ## Requirements
 This application requires a MySQL server.
 The web application assumes the MySQL server is running on the localhost at port 3306.
 The app connects to the server with the username "root" and the password "badpass".
 These details can be changed in the Database.java class.